ZGB97/LamIntroAWS/README.md

 <h2>Description</h2>
 In this lab, I created an AWS Lambda function and set up an Amazon EventBridge event to trigger the function every minute.
-The Lambda function, using an IAM role, stops a running EC2 instance in my AWS account.
+The Lambda function, using an IAM role, stops a running EC2 instance in the AWS account.
 First, I accessed the AWS Management Console and launched the lab environment.
 Then, I created a Lambda function named myStopinator with Python 3.8 as the runtime and assigned it an existing IAM role.
 Next, I configured an EventBridge rule to trigger the function every minute.
 I updated the Lambda function's code to stop a specific EC2 instance by replacing placeholders with my region and instance ID.
 Finally, I deployed the code and verified that the Lambda function successfully stopped the EC2 instance by checking the instance status in the EC2 console.
 <br />

 <h2>Languages and Utilities Used</h2>